-Grandparents Day is always celebrated on the first Sunday after Labor Day, and it is the perfect opportunity to spend time with the grandparents we love so much!
+Grandparents Day is celebrated on the first Sunday in September after Labor Day, and it is the perfect opportunity to spend time with the grandparents we love so much!

 Why Do We Celebrate Grandparents Day?

 Marian McQuade hoped to establish a national day that would honor grandparents, and in 1970 she began a campaign to do so.
 McQuade raised awareness about senior citizens throughout the 1970s.
 In 1978, President Jimmy Carter declared the first Sunday after Labor Day to be National Grandparents Day.
 Each year, the president issues a proclamation to keep the tradition going.

 Grandparents Day has both an official flower and song.
 Both were chosen by the National Grandparents Day Council.